thingsdb/vscode-thingsdb/vsc-extension-quickstart.md

 * Create a new file with a file name suffix matching your language.
 * Verify that syntax highlighting works and that the language configuration settings are working.

+## Alternative start

+* Create a symlink : `ln -s ~/workspace/vscode-thingsdb-lang/ ~/.vscode/extensions/thingsdb-lang`
+* Start VSCode from the extension path using: `code --extensionDevelopmentPath=/home/xxx/.vscode/extensions/ .`
+* Use `Ctrl+R` to reload for changes.

 ## Make changes

 * You can relaunch the extension from the debug toolbar after making changes to the files listed above.